 Now, when your child is going through the phase in which they only have to wear their brace during naps or at nighttime, you need to make sure that they wear the correct pair of shoes during the day.

-My Experience Fitting Children’s Shoes
+My Experience Fitting Children’s Shoes – Over a Decade of Shoe Fitting Experience!

-I work for a specialized children’s shoe store that focuses in children with “complicated” foot shapes as well as foot and leg problems.
+I work for a specialized children’s shoe store that focuses in helping children with “complicated” foot shapes as well as foot and leg problems.
 For the last 10 years, I have been helping children find the correct pair of shoes for their feet, and I believe I can help your child as well.

 What Shoes Should Your Child Wear During the Day?